 Have you ever experienced the situation that you want to immediately get the transcription when you listen to piece of music that you are enthusiastic about?
 The solution that we design for this problem is to create a small and affordable device that listens to a musical instrument or vocal sound and recognizes the notes played with LED effect.
 These notes can then be sent to a synthesizer in the common MIDI format.
-This allows musicians to record the music that they want to store as their compositions into musical notes or for those people who do not have music score but want to play piece of music that they heard.
+This allows people who's not skilled at music to record the music that they want to store as their compositions into musical notes or for those people who do not have music score but want to play piece of music that they heard.